Individual Retirement Accounts

 Many people think that IRA's are only available through an employer or a financial service that specializes in IRA plans.

-The American National Bank offers IRA plans which can be opened with as little as $100 for an IRA Savings account.
+American Bank offers IRA plans which can be opened with as little as $100 for an IRA Savings account.
 The funds can then be moved to higher earning IRA options as the balance grows.

-In these uncertain economic times, it's comforting to know your local hometown bank can be your partner in setting aside some funds for retirement.
+In these uncertain economic times, it's comforting to know your local, hometown bank can be your partner in setting aside some funds for retirement.